pascalgelling/covid-19/CONTRIBUTING.md

 For more information about forking and pull requests, see: https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork

 The preferred way of communication is English.
-But if you're not sufficient in this, please still submit your ideas and add the label `needs-translation`!
+But if you feel your English is not fluent enough, please still submit your ideas and add the label `needs-translation`!
 Other contributors that happen to speak the same language will probably be glad to translate it for you.
 This is an open-source and community driven project.
 We are all in this together!